-Children are welcomed from 2 years to school entry .
-We are Ofsted rated "Good" offering a great environment for your children to learn through play.
+Children are welcomed from 2 years to school entry vironment for your children to learn through play.
 We provide a stimulating range of activities indoors and outdoors.
-Children are well motivated and eager learners who make good progress from their initial starting points.
+Children are well motivated and eager learners who make good progress from their initial starting points. .
+We are Ofsted rated "Good" offering a great en

 Opening days & hours

 |Tuesday:||9:15am - 2:45pm (Optional pickup at 12:30pm)|

 |Thursday:||9:15am - 2:45pm (Optional pickup at 12:30pm)|

 |Friday:||9:15am - 2:45pm (Optional pickup at 12:30pm )|

 2 year old 3 and 4 year old